yangashley/task-list-api/ada-project-docs/wave_05.md

 ## Writing Tests

-This wave requires you to write tests.
+This wave requires you to complete **four** tests.
 - The tests you need to write are scaffolded in the `test_wave_05.py` file.
+  - These tests are currently skipped with `@pytest.mark.skip(reason="test to be completed by student")` and the function body has `pass` in it.
+Once you implement these tests you should remove the `skip` decorator and the `pass`.
 - For the tests you write, use the requirements in this document to guide your test writing.
   - Pay attention to the exact shape of the expected JSON.
 Double-check nested data structures and the names of the keys for any mispellings.
-- You should also model your tests off of the Wave 01 tests for Tasks.
+- You can model your tests off of the Wave 01 tests for Tasks.
-- Some tests should use a fixture named `one_goal` that is defined in `tests/conftest.py`.
+- Some tests use a fixture named `one_goal` that is defined in `tests/conftest.py`.
 This fixture saves a specific goal to the test database.

 # Requirements